 The third option is to toss the salad without chopping, I generally don’t like this unless I’m just making a simple green salad.
 A salad with heavier ingredients doesn’t toss well.

-What can I put in my salad instead of meat?
+What can I put in my salad instead of meat to make a vegan salad?

 So, as I’m vegan, I’m not going to put meat or fish or eggs or cheese in my salad, but there are lots of other things.